JunseokLee42/cmds/README.md

 |----------|----------|----------|----------|----------|----------|----------|----------|
 | 0  |   | C:Compute, G:Graphic | GPU utilization | allocated GPU mem amount | | | executed cmd |

+Type C is for computation such as CUDA or pytorch, and Type G is for graphic rendering job such as OpenGL.

 </details>

 <details>